ddkang1/smart-agent/README.md

 ## Configuration

-Smart Agent uses YAML configuration files located in the `config` directory:
+Smart Agent uses a single YAML configuration file:

-- `config.yaml` - Main configuration file
+- `config.yaml` - Contains all configuration including LLM settings, tools, and logging options
-- `tools.yaml` - Tool configuration
+- `litellm_config.yaml` - Optional LiteLLM provider configuration

-- `litellm_config.yaml` - LLM provider configuration
+The configuration files are created in the current working directory when you run `smart-agent init`.

-The configuration system has been refactored to eliminate duplication between files.
-The main config now references the LiteLLM config file for model definitions, creating a single source of truth.
+The configuration system has been simplified to use a single file for most settings, reducing confusion and duplication.

 ### LiteLLM Proxy